scidsg/hushline/docs/threat-model.md

 ### Legal and Coercive Pressure

 - **Mitigation:** Hush Line is designed to hold minimal information that could be of interest in legal contexts.
-Furthermore, the use of encryption for stored data ensures that, even under pressure, Hush Line cannot divulge meaningful user data.

 ## Verification System